threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

 ## Install Certbot

-We will now enable HTTPS.
-This needs to be done on the master VM as well as the worker VM.
-This section can be done simultaneously on the two VMs.
-But make sure to do the next section on setting the Certbot with only one VM at a time.
+We will now enable HTTPS on the full VM.

 To enable HTTPS, first install `letsencrypt` with `certbot`: